 The official mode of communication used by faculty and staff to contact students is e-mail.
 Students are required to create a Knights email account.
-The MNM program distributes official information to this email.
 Students are responsible and will be held accountable for all information disseminated by email.
 This will be the only email address to which the program or university will send official information.

 To set up your account go to https://knightsemail.ucf.edu/